-Susan Appe's (Assistant Professor of Public Administration) research focuses on government-nonprofit relations and the dimensions and evolution of the nonprofit sector in both developed and developing countries.
-Currently she is examining how government policy influences and shapes civil society and nonprofit organizations in Latin America.
+Dr. Susan Appe's research focuses on government-nonprofit relations and the dimensions and evolution of the nonprofit sector in both developed and developing countries.
+Currently she is examining how government policy influences and shapes civil society and nonprofit organizations and their work in social development; and how and why nonprofit organizations form national-level networks and their implications.
+In addition, Dr. Appe researches the challenges and opportunities in nonprofit management education, particularly in the context of Latin America, and she is also studying the development of international service learning in public affairs education.
 She has published articles related to government-nonprofit relations and collaborative governance and has taught several courses in arts management, public administration, and public policy.
 She has been awarded several research fellowships that include a Fulbright in Colombia in 2006, a Fellowship at the University of Texas at Austin's RGK Center on Philanthropy and Community Service in 2010, and a Rotary International Ambassadorial Scholarship in Ecuador in 2010.
 From 2007-2009, Susan conducted research for the Center for Women in Government and Civil Society at the University at Albany, SUNY and was a Research Fellow at the Center for International Development in Albany, NY in 2009-2010.
-She also served as a Visiting Researcher at the Andean University in Quito, Ecuador in 2010-2011.
-Appe received her PhD in Public Administration and Policy from the Nelson A. Rockefeller College of Public Affairs and Policy at the University at Albany, SUNY.
+She also served as a Visiting Researcher at the Andean University in Quito, Ecuador in 2010.
+Professor Appe was awarded a Fulbright Scholar Grant for 2015-2016 and hosted by Universidad Andina Simón Bolívar in Quito, Ecuador.
+She received her PhD in Public Administration and Policy from the Nelson A. Rockefeller College of Public Affairs and Policy at the University at Albany, SUNY.

 Current Research Interests

 - Evolution and dynamics of the nonprofit sector